KacperW57/products-list/README.md

 - Downloading database from api endpoint
 - Displaying items in a table
+- Displaying single item after clicking on it
 - Filtering items by id
 - Pagination
 - Possibility of sharing urls provided by react-router-dom